 When I woke up on Day 2, I didn’t think there was any way it could top Day 1…but let me tell you…when you start off the day at E.J.
 Victor with Kelly Wearstler...boom mic drop.
 Had I not been on the tour, I pretty much guarantee that I would not have stumbled upon this showroom.
 It’s here where I fell in love with a white coffee table with beautiful brass inlay by Bethan Gray…you may know her for this little ombré number.

 Now, I know, it’s not like we can all afford to deck out our home with pieces from Kelly, but it was still pretty amazing to see it in person.
-Every table, chair and ottoman was truly a work of art.
+Every table, chair, and ottoman was truly a work of art.
 It was also interesting to see how many of the designs were also multifunctional.
-Like this coffee table.
-Marble inlay for drinks and padded along the outside for additional seat.
 Pretty genius if you ask me.

 Ralph Lauren was also located in E.J.
 Victor and I was floored when one of the employees came up to me and said, “You’re from Barrington?
 I’m from Long Grove!”
 Turns out he literally lives like 10 minutes from my house.
 Anyhoo…Ralph Lauren Home…exquisite…perfect…classic…gorgeous.
 The woods, the wallpaper, oh, and I found my dream china pattern…although while perusing their site, I found this tortoise shell pattern and I might just need two dining rooms to own them both.
 Gimme all the pretty things.

 Perennials Social was a completely new to me brand.
 Remember when I talked about performance fabric in my last post?
 They poured red wine over the white fabric and it came out!
 Holy scream face emoji!
 This fringy ottoman below could find its way to my home and not fear my children.
 We all went bananas over it.